roboticslab-uc3m/jr3-mbed-firmware/README.md

 cansend can0 201#C80010270000
 ```

 This will start an ASYNC publisher on ID 1 with a period of 10 ms (10000 us = 0x2710) and a cutoff frequency of 2 Hz (200 Hz*0.01 = 0x00C8).
-Use the `candump can0` command on a different terminal to inspect traffic on the CAN bus, including any response from the Mbed.
+Use the `candump can0` command on a new terminal to inspect live traffic on the CAN bus, including any response from the Mbed.

 A helper Python script is provided for visual inspection of filtered data, [can-plotter.py](can-plotter.py).
-Example usage (channels: `fx`, `fy`, `fz`, `mx`, `my`, `mz`):
+Example usage:

 ```
-candump can0 | python3 can-plotter.py --id 1 --channel fz
+candump can0 | python3 can-plotter.py --id 1
 ```

 ## See also